uvaai/ml1/10 week1/40 Turing Test/content.md

 Your reply should be around 500 to 600 words, but does not have to fall exactly in this range.
 Most important is if you've used enough words to make a cohesive and clear argument for your point of view.
-As the limit, less than 400 words words will usually be considered too few and more than 800 to be too many.
+As the limit, less than 400 words will usually be considered too few and more than 800 to be too many.

 ### Submission